theadamrippon/WindowsDualsenseUnreal/README.md

 ### Supports settings of triggers, haptic feedback triggers, unreal native force feedback blueprint, vibrations, leds, battery level, gyroscope, accelerometer etc..

+# **!Important**
+DualSense controller is connected via Bluetooth.
+Using a USB connection may cause unexpected behavior such as frequent “input device disconnected” messages or the controller not being properly recognized

 ### [Links for installation](#Install-on-FAB-official-page-plugin)

 # Usage via Blueprints